ShortlistShortlistedRemoved from shortlist 136

 The following charts are provided to give you an idea of how some of the key specs of the Briggs & Stratton Q6500 QuietPower compare to generators of similar power (between 4500 and 5500 W).

-- This inverter generator has a somewhat average expected noise for its power range, rated at 66 dBA.
+- Because this inverter generator emits noise as low as 66 dBA, it can be considered to have a pretty average expected noise rating for a device of its power.
 If you are concerned with noise, check out the Honda EU7000iS, which is one of the least noisy generators in its power range, with a noise rating of just 52 dBA.

-- While the run time is an important parameter, it is dependent on the fuel tank’s capacity and thus, doesn’t say much on its own unless we consider fuel consumption as well.
-This inverter generator is not fuel efficient compared to devices of similar output: its estimated fuel consumption stands at 0.36 GPH at a 25% load.
-If you wish to further improve in the area of fuel efficiency, the Genmax GM5500i, which boasts with a gas consumption of only 0.27 GPH, may be the right generator for you.
+- Autonomy holds its importance, however, it is largely dependent on the generator’s fuel capacity and so, it is nonsensible to discuss it without mentioning fuel efficiency as well.
+Compared to its peers, this inverter generator is not exactly fuel efficient, compared to similarly powerful devices, with an estimated fuel consumption of 0.36 GPH at a 25% load.
+If you wish to further improve in the area of fuel efficiency, the DuroMax XP5500EH, which boasts with a gas consumption of only 0.21 GPH, may be the right generator for you.

 Here's a list of the most popular specific comparisons: